samvidita/Connect-RaspberryPi-to-laptop-wirelessly/readme.md

 ![VNCError](doc/VNCError.png)

 Some time we will face this issue while connecting with VNC Viewer.
-This is beacuse of the resolution we set in the Raspberry Pi configuration.
+This is because of the resolution we set in the Raspberry Pi configuration.
 To solve this issue follow the below steps.

 Open SSH client (PuTTY in our case), connect to Raspberry Pi and login with the credentials.
 Then Go to Raspberry Pi configuration window by typing `sudo raspi-config` in command line.
 (These steps are mentioned above).
 In the configuration menu select dispaly settings

 ![DisplaySettings](doc/DisplaySettings.png)

-Then select resolution and change the resolution from `decfault` to any othe resolution.
+Then select resolution and change the resolution from `default` to any other resolution.

 ![Resolution](doc/Resolution.png)